rabbitmq/rabbitmq-website/docs/support-for-oss-rabbitmq.md

 limitations under the License.
 -->

-# Support Available for Open Source RabbitMQ
+# Support Available for RabbitMQ

 ## VMware Provides Support
 VMware provides <a href="https://tanzu.vmware.com/rabbitmq/oss">support for open source RabbitMQ</a>, available for a subscription fee.